-Trigeminal neuralgia is a nerve disorder that causes a stabbing or electric-shock-like pain in parts of the face.
+Trigeminal neuralgia (TN) is a nerve disorder.
+It causes a stabbing or electric shock-like pain in parts of the face.

-The pain of trigeminal neuralgia comes from the trigeminal nerve.
-This nerve carries the feelings of touch and pain from the face, eyes, sinuses, and mouth to the brain.
+The pain of TN comes from the trigeminal nerve.
+This nerve carries the sensations of touch and pain from the face, eyes, sinuses, and mouth to the brain.

 Trigeminal neuralgia may be caused by:

-Your primary care physician, a neurologist, or a pain specialist may be involved in your care.
+Your primary care doctor, a neurologist, or a pain specialist may be involved in your care.

 Certain medicines sometimes help reduce pain and the rate of attacks.
 These medicines include:

 - Muscle relaxants

 Surgery is an option for TN.
 But, the true benefits of surgery are not fully proven.

 One surgery is called microvascular decompression (MVD).
 During surgery, material is placed between the nerve and the blood vessel that is pressing on the nerve.

 Other techniques involve destroying or cutting parts of the trigeminal nerve root.
 Methods used include: